pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Comentários:

-Item.
 28. In text above, the expression "What began for many as a temporary stop-gap measure" (at the beginning of the fifth paragraph) refers to